Dean’s Advisory Council

 Both Dan and his wife, Mary Kae, reside outside of Bloomington, IL and are lifetime members of the Alumni Association.
 They have three children, one of whom is also an SIU graduate.

-I am an esteemed alumnus of SIUC, graduating in 1975 as part of the pioneering class under the semester system.
-My dedication to academics led me to earn University Honors with a degree in Administration of Justice.
+I am an alumnus of SIUC, graduating in 1975 as part of the pioneering class under the semester system.
+My dedication to academics led me to earn University Honors with a degree in Administration of Justice and graduated as a President’s Scholar.
 Subsequently, I pursued further education at Rutgers University, where I also achieved University Honors in graduate school.
 Beyond academics, I have been actively engaged with the SIU Alumni Association, having served as a Vice President and contributed to the Executive Committee.
 Currently, I am an Emeritus Member of the SIU Foundation Board, working diligently on the Foundation Building Committee.
 As well, I am also in my 52nd season as a Sports and Entertainment Professional at the National Federal Landmark at Clark and Addison: Wrigley Field.

 Professionally, I enjoyed a rewarding 35-year tenure as an Account Executive at Arrow Electronics, and I am proud to have been part of the Arrow Pacesetter Sales Team.
 My unwavering commitment to SIUC remains, as I continue to contribute to the university's growth and success.